 It is incumbent upon the current NOSB and USDA officials to respect past NOSB recommendations banning hydroponics.

 - Comment to the USDA on Regulations.gov.
 You may find this sample text helpful.

 - Print, sign, and return the proxy asking the NOSB to stop certifying soil-less systems.

 - Read what organic leaders are saying about hydroponic production in organic agriculture

 - Read Cornucopia’s comments on hydroponics to the NOSB for their fall 2016 meeting

 - Read Cornucopia’s White Paper on aquaponic and hydroponic production

-In a letter to USDA Secretary Tom Vilsack last spring, organic farmers formally requested an immediate moratorium be declared on the organic certification of all new hydroponic and aquaponics operations.
+In a letter to USDA Secretary Tom Vilsack sent in spring 2016, organic farmers formally requested an immediate moratorium be declared on the organic certification of all new hydroponic and aquaponics operations.
 The USDA has failed to do so.